UladzislauBlok/Task_Management_System/README.md

 **Description:**

-The Project Management System is designed to efficiently plan, track and control project tasks.
-The major components of the project include a web application based on Java technologies such as HttpServlet, JSP (JavaServer Pages), and JDBC (Java Database Connectivity).
+A project management system designed for efficient planning, tracking and controlling of project tasks.
+The main components of the project include a web application based on Java technologies such as HttpServlet, JSP (JavaServer Pages) and JDBC (Java Database Connectivity).

 **Main functions:**